leeatchison/leeatchison_com/content/english/atscale/2019-09-18-how-to-deal-with-service-failures.md

   - Article
 continue:
   name: "The New Stack"
+  xxxmsg: "xxx A Complete message for button"
   url: "https://thenewstack.io/how-to-deal-with-service-failures-so-your-customer-never-notices/"
 related:
   - name: 'How to Deal with Service Failures, So Your Customer Never Notices'
     date: 2019-09-05 00:00:00
     url:
     article_url: "https://thenewstack.io/how-to-deal-with-service-failures-so-your-customer-never-notices/"
+description: "It’s simple, really — services call other services and they take actions based on the responses from those services.
+Sometimes, that action is a success, sometimes it’s a failure.
+But whether it is a success or a failure depends on if the interaction meets certain requirements."
 draft: false
 type: "post"
 ---